novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-128.md

 “What?
 It’s only nine o’clock.”

 “You should consider the time you come back, not the time you go out.
 If you go out now, you’ll be back at least by midnight.
-Wouldn’t that affect the meeting with CEO Sohn Jung-ui tomorrow?”
+Wouldn’t that affect the meeting with CEO Son Jung-yi tomorrow?”

 “……”